Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_19.mp3"></audio>

-A | Where are you from?
+A:  Where are you from?
-B | I’m from Toledo.
+B:  I’m from Toledo.
-A | Where's Toledo?
+A:  Where's Toledo?
-B | It’s in Spain.
+B:  It’s in Spain.